SupKittyMeow/Time_Anti-restart/about.md

 # Time Anti-restart

-Turns off the Geometry Dash setting for auto-restart if the time is set past a given date.
+Turns off the Geometry Dash setting for auto-restart if the time is set past a given time.

 Also thank you Claude 3.5 Sonnet for helping me as I dont know C++ very well